Anael-dev/favorite-cinemas-list/README.md

 # favorite-cinemas-list

-This project was bootstrapped with webpack configuration file while using the [google-maps-react library](https://www.npmjs.com/package/google-maps-react).
+ :clapper: This project was bootstrapped with webpack configuration file while using the [google-maps-react library](https://www.npmjs.com/package/google-maps-react).

 ## Installation